CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

-## Exercise 2: General post-setup tasks
+## Exercise 2: Migrate your on-premise SSIS using Azure Data Factory

 ### Task 1: Review the already Enabled CLR on the SQL Managed Instance